By: JoAnn Rassmussen

 For us, Charter Schools are the best of both worlds.

 They provide the feel of a specialized learning environment but do so in a public school setting.
 The minute I walked through the doors at our Charter School, I knew it was our home.
 I am so incredibly thankful for this option!

-JoAnn as been writing at The Casual Perfectionist since 2007.
-On Twitter, she is @ThisJoAnn.
-Offline, she can be found writing, watercolor painting, cajoling hedgehogs, conducting covert missions, decoding secret messages, and pretending her life is more exciting than it may very well be.
+JoAnn used to write at The Casual Perfectionist, now mostly offline, she can be found writing, watercolor painting, conducting covert missions, decoding secret messages, and pretending her life is more exciting than it may very well be.